15 Wheely Fun Bike Trails for Seattle Families

 Mercer Slough Nature Park

-The slough's Periphery Trail is an easy one for the age group.
+The slough’s Periphery Trail is an easy one for any age group.
 It offers a quick tour around the place on an easy paved path.
-Hop on to skirt the park’s perimeter and then call it day, or grab one of the connector trails to see where the day takes you.
-Bonus points for all the wildlife you and the kids will spot along the trail.
-Maybe bring your binoculars?
-Definitely a camera.
+Hop on to skirt the park’s perimeter and then call it a day, or grab one of the connector trails to see where the path takes you.
+Bonus points for all the wildlife you and the kids will spot along the trail—bring binoculars if you have them, or a camera!

 1625 118th Ave.
 S.E.